COVID-19 pandemic: Variants

 Several variants have been named by WHO and labelled as a variant of concern (VoC) or a variant of interest (VoI).
 Many of these variants have shared the more infectious D614G.
 As of May 2023, the WHO had downgraded all variants of concern to previously circulating as these were no longer detected in new infections.
 Sub-lineages of the Omicron variant (BA.1 – BA.5) were considered separate VoCs by the WHO until they were downgraded in March 2023 as no longer widely circulating.
-As of 24 September 2024, the variants of interest as specified by the WHO are BA.2.86 and JN.1, and the variants under monitoring are JN.1.7, KP.2, KP.3, KP.3.1.1, JN.1.18, LB.1, and XEC.
+As of 25 September 2026, only JN.1 is specified as a variant of interest by the WHO, while the following variants are under monitoring: PQ.16.1.1, NB.1.8.1, XFG, and BA.3.2.